Click the question to reveal the answer

 You should not try to handle your own divorce if you can afford even minimal legal assistance.
 At the very least, get some good advice during a consultation.

-A year is admittedly a long time to wait for your divorce.
-However, there is a lot to do in that year.
+There is a lot to do in that six months.
 Now is the time to try and work out the legal issues raised by a divorce, so the eventual divorce hearing can be uncontested, or at least go smoothly.

 Step 3: Try to Reach a Separation Agreement

-Most couples use this year of separation to attempt negotiations, which hopefully lead to a formal Separation Agreement.
+Most couples use this time of separation to attempt negotiations, which hopefully lead to a formal Separation Agreement.

 The Separation Agreement sets out the terms of settlement between you and your spouse.
 It is a negotiated agreement – not one dictated by the court.
 Those terms will be adopted by the court when granting the final divorce.
 That gives the agreement the power of a court order, and it can be enforced the same way as any other court order.